GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 > Azure uses the industry-standard Transport Layer Security (TLS) 1.2 protocol with 2048-bit RSA/SHA256 encryption keys to encrypt communication internally, as well as between customers and the cloud.

-**Principle 2 | Asset Protection and Resilience** User data, and the assets storing or processing it, should be protected against physical tampering, loss, damage or seizure.
+**Principle 2 | Asset Protection and Resilience**: User data, and the assets storing or processing it, should be protected against physical tampering, loss, damage or seizure.
 > Most Azure services are deployed regionally, and customers can configure certain Azure services to store customer data only in a single region.
 Each facility is designed to run 24x7x365 and employs various industry-standard measures to help protect operations from power failure, physical intrusion, and network outages.
 > These datacentres comply with industry standards (e.g., ISO 27001) for physical security and availability.
 They are managed, monitored, and administered by Microsoft operations personnel.
 Azure offers a wide range of encryption capabilities, giving customers the flexibility to choose the solution that best meets their needs.
 > When customers delete data or leave Azure, Microsoft follows strict standards for overwriting storage resources before reuse.
 Upon a system's end-of-life,